samking/code-the-change-projects/README.md

 * You don't need to do anything to deploy code to production.
 When the pull request is accepted, it will be deployed automatically.

+# Testing

+* First, install `easy_install`: `sudo apt-get install python-setuptools` in Ubuntu.
+* Second, install `nose` (a test runner for Python): `sudo easy_install nose` in Ubuntu.
+* Third, install `NoseGAE` (a nose plugin for Google App Engine that sets up the app engine environment and runs tests):
+  `sudo easy_install NoseGAE` in Ubuntu.
+* Now, whenever you want to run tests, all you have to do is run `scripts/test.py` (which will run nosetests for you, looking up your app engine directory from your PATH).
+You can also run the tests manually, but that would require properly setting the PYTHONPATH (eg, using `scripts.common.fix_app_engine_path()`).
+Please make sure that you fix all tests before submitting code (as well as testing new features you add).

 # Style

 * Please adhere to the relevant Google Style Guides: